Short Term Medical

 Smarter alternatives to compare first

-Before choosing short-term medical insurance, many shoppers should compare it with a Marketplace plan, COBRA, Medicaid, CHIP, or a spouse’s or employer’s coverage if available.[6][9]
-On this site, it also makes sense to compare temporary coverage against stronger long-term options such as major medical insurance for individuals, major medical insurance requirements, and major medical health insurance.
+Before choosing short-term medical insurance, many shoppers should compare it with Marketplace coverage, COBRA, Medicaid, CHIP, or a spouse’s or employer’s coverage if available.[5]
+On this site, it also makes sense to compare temporary coverage against stronger long-term options such as major medical insurance for individuals and ACA coverage.

 Bottom line

 Short-term medical insurance can play a limited role when you are truly in transition and need a brief bridge.
 It is far less suitable as a long-term replacement for comprehensive health insurance.
-The most responsible approach is to treat it as a temporary, carefully reviewed option after you have checked for Marketplace eligibility, subsidies, COBRA, Medicaid, CHIP, and other comprehensive alternatives.[1][6][7][9]
+The most responsible approach is to treat it as a temporary, carefully reviewed option only after you have checked for Marketplace eligibility, Special Enrollment rights, COBRA, Medicaid, CHIP, and other comprehensive alternatives.[1][5]

 References

-- CMS — Short-Term, Limited-Duration Insurance and Independent, Noncoordinated Excepted Benefits Coverage (Fact Sheet) ↩
+1. CMS — Short-Term, Limited-Duration Insurance and Independent, Noncoordinated Excepted Benefits Coverage

 MajorMedicalInsurance.com Editorial Team